Where does the project stand?

 Show your support and appreciation for Urban Scout

-3 Comments on “Project status update”
+3 responses to “Project status update”

-1. Hey, cool, I’d not thought of doing scout pits as an option, the underground-ness seems to be an advantage and a disadvantage at the same time.
+Hey, cool, I’d not thought of doing scout pits as an option, the underground-ness seems to be an advantage and a disadvantage at the same time.
 Is water typically a problem when they’re more solidly constructed?
 How far down do you dig?
 Do you have any suggestions for minimizing the amount of work in constructing them?
 And lastly, or maybe firstly, is there a resource I can use to find out more about scout pits?

 What are you thinking about the logistics of having a compost bin for your “humanure”?
 Mostly, where are you going to keep your bucket and compost bin?
 I’ve thought about doing some sort of a mixture of the Teaching Drum practice of “Da’i” (giving back) and humanure, but my parents are uncomfortable with me doing either on their land.
 And I don’t really have any other place to put a compost bin, and I can’t really see carrying a bucket with me everywhere: “What’s that?”
 “Oh, that’s my shit bucket.”
 Hmmm.